 If you have any queries on the above, please contact your Ledge Finance Executive directly or seek further advice from your accountant.

-For the full Federal Government Media Release from 12 March 2020, click here.
+Here is the full Federal Government Media Release from 12 March 2020.

 For more information on the measures put in place to support small businesses impacted by Covid-19 head to: